datlooms/DOT/dot_master_discovery/QUANT_SIGNAL_DISCOVERY_BRIEF.md

-# QUANT — SIX-PHASE ANALYSIS OF THE COMPLETED RUN
+# QUANT — EIGHT-PHASE ANALYSIS OF THE COMPLETED RUN

 This produces the evidence the operator composes the final engine from.
 It is the last analytical work before a live system, and it is the reason the last three weeks happened.